We went out blackberry picking yesterday, and also found 200g of sloes.

 We got enough for at least 3 bottles!

-This is good, as at a recent tasting at the Plymouth Gin Distillery, we noted their stuff was much drier, less sweet, than ours.
+This is handy, as at a tasting at the Plymouth Gin Distillery, we noted their stuff was much drier, less sweet, than ours.

 So we’re going to do two lots, and have a drink-off over Xmas.